remigallego/winampify/README.md

 ## Motivation

-Building softwares should be fun.
+Building softwares should stay fun.
 This project is mostly a sandbox for me to try and improve my knowledge of React and TypeScript.
 It is also the first large-scale project that I'm undertaking on my own, and is in constant need of refactoring.

 ## Requirements